 Caffeine consumption is shown to improve memory and cognitive function.
 One study by the Department of Psychiatry and Clinical Psychobiology at the University of Barcelona found that caffeinated drinks, when taken with glucose, actually improves cognitive function as we age when it comes to attention and memory.

-So, drink caffeine in moderation, and don’t rely on it solely as your way of keeping focus.
+Therefore, drink caffeine in moderation, and don’t rely on it solely as your way of staying focused.

 8. Take a Walk

-Talking a walk during a particularly busy time may seem counterproductive as you may feel that you don’t have time for it.
-However, giving your mind a rest and a bit of a reset can improve your productivity and your work performance.
+Talking a walk during a particularly busy time may seem counterproductive, as you may feel that you don’t have time for it.
+However, giving your mind a rest can improve your productivity and your work performance.